 Day 9: Bangkok/USA.
 Enjoy breakfast and leisure time on your last day in the exciting city of Bangkok.
 Bid farewell to Thailand later today as you transfer to the airport to board your return flight to the USA via Taipei.
 Or, take advantage of your already-included international airfare and join our optional extensions to Angkor Wat or Phuket Island...or both!
 Breakfast provided.

 Take advantage of your already-included international airfare by joining our extension to Cambodia for a special opportunity to visit Angkor Wat, a massive complex of temples that ranks among the most fascinating religious sites in the world.
 For JFK passegners, the Angkor Wat Extension must be arranged on a custom basis to be coordinated with China Airlines' JFK schedule; please contact us for details.

-Day 10: Bangkok & Siem Reap, Cambodia.
+Day 9: Bangkok & Siem Reap, Cambodia.
 Transfer to the airport to take a short flight to Siem Reap, gateway to the Angkor Archaeological Park.
 A UNESCO World Heritage Site, the park contains the ruins of more than 1000 stone temples dating from the 9th to the 13th centuries.
-Accommodations: Borei Angkor Hotel.
+Accommodations: Sokha Angkor Resort.
 Breakfast provided.

-Day 11: Angkor Explorations.
+Day 10: Angkor Explorations.
 Built by the Khmer civilization between 802 and 1220 AD, the temples at Angkor and the great city that surrounded them represent one of mankind's most astonishing and enduring architectural achievements.
-The structures you see today are the surviving remains of a grand religious, social and administrative metropolis whose other buildings—palaces, public buildings, and houses—were built of wood and are long since decayed and gone.
+The structures you see today are the surviving remains of a grand religious, social and administrative metropolis whose other buildings—palaces, public buildings, and houses—were built of wood and have long since decayed and vanished.

 Satellite photographs reveal Angkor to have been the largest preindustrial city in the world, with an urban sprawl of 3000 square kilometers (the closest rival is Tikal in Guatemala, at most 150 square kilometers) and supporting a population of up to one million people.
 Mysteriously abandoned in the 15th century, the Angkor site remained largely cloaked by the forest until the late 19th century, when archaeologists began to clear away the forest and embark on a long restoration process that continues today.